-While we plan to commence a clinical study of CFT7455 in the first half of 2021, to date, we have not yet initiated, conducted, or completed a clinical trial of any product candidate and we have not yet assessed the safety of any of our product candidates in humans.
+While we commenced a clinical trial of CFT7455 in June 2021, at this time, we have not yet completed a clinical trial of any product candidate and we have not yet assessed the safety of any of our product candidates in humans.
 Although some of our product candidates have produced observable results in animal studies, there is a limited safety data set for their effects in animals.
 In addition, these product candidates may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 As a result, there could be adverse effects from treatment with any of our current or future product candidates that we cannot predict at this time.

 Additionally, the regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better-known or extensively studied product candidates.
 Although other companies are also developing therapeutics based on targeted protein degradation, no regulatory authority has granted approval for any therapeutic of this nature at this time.
-As a result, it is more difficult for us to predict the time and cost of developing our product candidates and we cannot predict whether the application of our

-TORPEDO platform, or any similar or competitive protein degradation platforms, will result in the development of product candidates that make it through to marketing approval.
+As a result, it is more difficult for us to predict the time and cost of developing our product candidates and we cannot predict whether the application of our TORPEDO platform, or any similar or competitive protein degradation platforms, will result in the development of product candidates that make it through to marketing approval.
 Any development problems we experience in the future related to our TORPEDO platform or any of our research programs may cause significant delays or unanticipated costs or may prevent the development of a commercially viable product.
 Any of these factors may prevent us from completing our preclinical studies or any clinical trials that we may initiate, as well as from commercializing any product candidates we may develop on a timely or profitable basis, if at all.

-We are an early-stage biotechnology company and, while we plan to commence a clinical trial of CFT7455 in the first half of 2021, all of our product candidates are currently in preclinical development or in the discovery phase.
+We are a biotechnology company and, while we commenced a clinical trial of CFT7455 in June 2021, all of our other product candidates are still in preclinical development or in the discovery stage.
 If we are unable to advance to clinical development, develop, obtain regulatory approval for and commercialize our product candidates or experience significant delays in doing so, our business may be materially harmed.

-We are an early-stage biotechnology company and all of our product candidates are currently in preclinical development or in the discovery stage.
+We are a biotechnology company and, while we commenced a clinical trial of CFT7455 in June 2021, all of our other product candidates are currently in preclinical development or in the discovery stage.
 As a result, their risk of failure is high.
-We have invested substantially all of our efforts and financial resources in building our TORPEDO platform and identifying and conducting preclinical development of our current product candidates, including CFT7455 and CFT8634.
+We have invested substantially all of our efforts and financial resources in building our TORPEDO platform and identifying and conducting preclinical development of our current product candidates, including CFT7455, CFT8634 and CFT8919.
 Our ability to generate revenue from product sales, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 The success of our product candidates will depend on several factors, including the following: